 Each year the Vector Surveillance Program conducts statewide surveillance of mosquitoes from the beginning of June through mid-October looking for West Nile Virus (WNV) and Eastern Equine Encephalitis (EEE).
-Mosquitoes are collected from over 100 trap sites in 82 towns across Vermont.
+Mosquitoes are collected from approximately 100 trap sites in 82 towns across Vermont.
 This program's primary goal is to locate and monitor vector (disease-carrying) mosquitoes in the interest of protecting public health, not to control mosquito populations.

 Resting box traps target Culiseta melanura, the main vector of EEE.
 In early June, ten boxes are placed in each wetland location under stands of trees with little understory growth.
 These boxes are left at these sites for the entire duration of the mosquito surveillance season.
 After a female mosquito takes a bloodmeal from a host, she settles to the forest floor and finds a dark and quiet place to digest the bloodmeal and create eggs.
 The mosquitoes are attracted to these boxes for that reason.
 Each week, a field technician will vacuum out these boxes and the mosquitoes will be pulled into a nylon stocking.
 While Culiseta melanura is the most common species to find in these traps, other species utilize them as well.